vardy/SlideSync/README.md

 ### Building

+(Building with docker is not recommended)

 **With Docker:**

+*Note:* localhost connections will not work from within a docker container.

 ```
 $ docker build -t slide_client .
-$ docker run slide_client # Call this command on all subsequent runs
+$ docker run -v /path/to/images/:/usr/src/slide_client/images/ slide_client
 ```

+Replace `/path/to/images/` with the absolute path to your local images directory (ie. the images directory where the source-code is).
+After building, use the `run` command on all subsequent runs.

 **Without Docker:**